idiap/bob/src/python/trainer/doc/GMMToolChain.rst

 Generate features
 -----------------
-We assume that you have 2 directories as database: the first one contains pgm files and the other one contains pos files.
+We assume that you have 2 directories as datasets: the first one contains pgm files and the other one contains pos files.
 We set these two paths in two variables (in this example we use banca english):